What Is Interstitial Cystitis?

 The symptoms of IC/BPS vary for each patient, but the most common sign is pain, often with pressure, as the bladder gets full and in other areas such as the urethra, lower abdomen, lower back, or the pelvic or perineal area.
 The pain may be constant or may come and go.

 IC/BPS sometimes starts with urinary frequency which is the need to pass urine more often than normal.
-On average a person urinates no more than 7 times a day, does not have to get up at night more than once to use the bathroom.
+On average a person urinates no more than 7 times a day, and does not have to get up at night more than once to use the bathroom.
 A patient with IC/BPS often has to urinate frequently both day and night.

 Urgency is a sudden, compelling need to urinate.
 Some IC/BPS patients constantly feel an urge to urinate, even right after going to the bathroom.
 Other patients experience sudden, severe symptoms occurring within days, weeks or months.